tomcarman/sf-raven/README.md

 **sf raven apex**

 - [sf raven apex log](#sf-raven-apex-log)
-  - Tail Apex debug logs in real time, streamed to your terminal.
+  - Tail Apex debug logs in real time, streamed to your terminal - a wrapper around the native `sf apex tail log` that makes it better.

 **sf raven pull**